Trijet: Future of trijets

 Airbus filed a patent in 2008 for a new, twin-tail trijet design, whose tail engine appears to use a "straight" layout similar to the MD-11, but it is unknown if and when this will be developed or produced.
 However, the proposed Boeing X-48 blended wing body design, Lockheed's N+2 design study, and Aerion AS2 supersonic business jet were also supposed to have three engines.
-The AS2 programme was cancelled in May 2021 when Aerion Corporation shut down.
+The AS2 programme was cancelled in May 2021 when Aerion shut down.

 Boom Technology's planned Overture supersonic transport (SST) airliner was originally planned to use three engines, with the third engine installed in the tail with a Y-shaped duct and air intakes on both sides of the rear.
 However, a revised design with four engines located under a delta wing was unveiled at the Farnborough Airshow on July 19, 2022.

 On 26 December 2024, a trijet aircraft believed to be a Chengdu J-36 was spotted reportedly conducting test flights in Chengdu, Sichuan, China.
 Since the aircraft's serial number (36011) begins with '36,' following the People's Liberation Army Air Force convention, this model was presumably designated as J-36, but further information is limited.